 5.43 Sabotage of nuclear facilities other than high consequences facilities and of various forms and quantities of other nuclear material could also result in radiological consequences to the public.
 States should determine the level of protection needed against such sabotage depending upon the degree of radiological consequences.
-Measures specified in paras 5.20-5.42. may be applied in a graded manner as appropriate.
+Measures specified in paras 5.20-5.42, may be applied in a graded manner as appropriate.

-REQUIREMENTS FOR ASSOCIATED MEASURES TO MITIGATE OR MINIMIZE THE RADIOLOGICAL CONSEQUENCES OF SABOTAGE two kinds of measures should be taken by the appropriate State response organizations and the operator.
+REQUIREMENTS FOR ASSOCIATED MEASURES TO MITIGATE OR MINIMIZE THE RADIOLOGICAL CONSEQUENCES OF SABOTAGE

+5.44 This section provides recommendations for the State and operator so that they participate in a coordinated manner to respond to an act of sabotage to mitigate or minimize radiological consequences.
+In the case of sabotage or attempted sabotage which could affect a nuclear facility, two kinds of measures should be taken by the appropriate State response organizations and the operator.
 The contingency plan should include measures which focus on preventing further damage, on securing the nuclear facility and on protecting emergency equipment and personnel.
 The emergency plan consists of measures to ensure the mitigation or minimization of the radiological consequences of sabotage as well as human errors, equipment failures and natural disasters.
 These plans should be comprehensive and complementary.